 While in law school, Casie served as the Managing Editor for the Denver University Law Review and received an award for outstanding academic achievement in Legal Ethics.
 After law school, Casie clerked for the Honorable John Daniel Dailey, Colorado Court of Appeals.
 During her clerkship, she gained insider experience and familiarity with state appellate and procedural issues.

-Casie is a member of the American, Colorado and Denver Bar Associations.
+Casie is the Hiring Partner for summer and fall recruitment for the firm’s Denver office.
+She is a member of the American, Colorado and Denver Bar Associations.
 She is the former President of the Denver Bar Association’s Young Lawyers Division and is generally active in Denver’s pro bono legal community.
 In 2007, Casie received the Denver Bar Association’s Award for Volunteer Lawyer of the Year.
 Currently, she is a co-founding board member of the Denver Urban Debate League, a non-profit that seeks to promote speaking skills and access to education for diverse high school students.

 In 2011, Casie was honored by being named a finalist for the Denver Business Journal’s “Outstanding Women in Business” designation.